Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-reading-a-google-sheet.md

 ---
 layout: ../../layouts/Post.astro
-title: 'Read a Google Sheet in Node.js with NPM 🤓'
+title: 'Read a Google Sheet in Node.js 🤓'
 metaTitle: 'Node.js Google Sheets API to read data'
 metaDesc: 'Tutorial with code examples and explanations.
 You can use Google Sheets with Node.js like a flexible data storage.'
 image: /images/07-09-2020.jpg